Current News and Items of Interest

 Membership in NMNPC

 Strong representation for nurse practitioners in New Mexico is dependent on having a solid membership base.
 By joining NMNPC, New Mexico's NPs provide support to the only state-wide NP organization that works for all NPs to maintain a favorable practice environment, allowing us to effectively advocate for our patients.
 Membership is for a calendar year, beginning the day you join.
 For information on becoming a member or renewing your current membership, use the membership tab in the menu bar above .

 Please visit this web site regularly to keep up to date on issues affecting NPs, our patients, and our practices.
-Go to the Members Only page for additonal information about membership and benefits.
+Click here for more information about membership and benefits.

 2013-2014 NM Business License